fmillion-mnsu/cs406-f25/SYLLABUS.md

 ### Artificial Intelligence Policy

+> **AI Generated Summary**
+>
+> This summary was generated using artificial intelligence.
+The full policy is below.
+>
+> You are allowed to use generative AI tools to assist your learning in this course, just as you could consult a book or online resource.
+However, you may not copy AI-generated code or text verbatim (with little or no modification) and submit it as your own.
+AI may be used as a reference or for ideas, but not to do your work for you.
+You are responsible for understanding and being able to explain everything you submit, and must follow specific documentation requirements if instructed.
+>
+> Key Points:
+> * ✅ You may generate and study AI-generated content and adapt it your own way as long as you fully understand it.
+> * ❌ You may not copy-and-paste AI-generated code or text, even with minor changes.
+> * ✅ You may use AI as a learning or reference tool, not a substitute for doing your own work.
+> * ❌ You may not share AI-generated artifacts outside your group unless explicitly allowed.
+> * 📋 You may be required to disclose and document your use of AI in certain assignments.
+> * ⚠️ Use of well-known templates or examples demonstrating best practices (e.g. IDE project wizards) is allowed.

-I treat code or other text generated with artificial intelligence the same way I treat materials obtained from a human-generated source (website post, book, classmate&hellip;).
-In other words, in most cases you *may* ask an AI system for assistance with your code and you *may* study code generated by the AI for ideas; however, you ***may not*** copy code provided by an AI engine verbatim or with only very minimal modification and include it as your own work.
+**I treat code or other text generated with artificial intelligence exactly the same way I treat materials obtained from a human-generated source (website post, book, classmate&hellip;).**

+Specifically, this means that in most cases (unless otherwise required by an assignment), you *may* ask an AI system for assistance with your code and you *may* study code generated by the AI for ideas; however, you ***may not*** copy code provided by an AI engine verbatim or with only very minimal modification and include it as your own work.

 You *can* use AI as a tool to help you learn and as a reference, but you *cannot* (and should not!) use AI as a tool to "do the work for you".

-As with any code you submit, you must **fully understand and be able to defend your code**.
+> As with any code you submit, you must **fully understand and be able to defend your code**.
 In any case, you may *not* share artifacts you generate with AI with any other classmates (with the obvious exception of sharing with your group members for group project work).
+>
 > In some cases, I may ask you to **document use of AI**, including LLM used, prompts submitted and the complete, unedited output from AI.
 In such situations, this requirement will be noted in the assignment; please observe and follow such instructions as described.

 *I exercise common sense in enforcing these policies*.
 For example, if you discover that there is one single well-established strategy for accomplishing a given generic task and a template implementing that method is provided, and coding an alternative strategy would be excessively awkward or would create other secondary issues (e.g. insecure code, slower performance, etc.), then using such a template is not considered "copying and pasting large amounts of code verbatim".